rokzitko/PulsePins/docs/docs/index.md

 distributed both as modifiable source code (Verilog, C++, Python), allowing adaptation to users’ individual needs, and as a pre-built SD-card image for a quick start.

-This document serves as the reference and user manual for PulsePins.
-It details low-level implementation details, interfacing with the hard processor system (HPS), API, software library (C++ and Python interfaces), and testing tools.
+This web site serves as the reference and user manual for PulsePins.
+It provides low-level implementation details, interfacing with the hard processor system (HPS), API, software library (C++ and Python interfaces), and testing tools.
 Timing diagrams are also provided.

 ![PulsePins diagram](img/PulsePins.001.png){: style="height:300px"}